 Homeschool workshops are offered October through May on the second Thursday of the month from 1:30 to 3:00 pm.
 This year the overall program is presented as a unit with the theme of Earth Sciences.
-Each workshop can also stand alone and it is not required that a student participate in any of the other workshops.
-Each month all levels will cover the same general topic with instruction, activities, and content geared towards the individual level.
-Homeschool workshops do not include visiting the exhibits or a planetarium show but participants are invited to explore the museum the day of the workshop at a reduced admission rate.
+Each workshop can also stand alone - it is not required that a student participate in more than one workshop.
+Each month, all levels cover the same general topic with instruction, activities, and content geared towards each level.

 Level 1: Grades 1-4